 Describe your community(ies)!
 How does your project meaningfully connect with your defined community(ies)?
-Consider the following questions to help shape your narrative:
+Consider these questions to help shape your narrative:

-- How does your project reflect, build, and/or empower your defined community(ies)? - How does your project listen and respond to the community(ies)? - Are you engaged in any artist collaborations or community partnerships in the production and presentation of this project?
+- How does your project reflect, build, and/or empower your defined community(ies)? - -How does your project listen and respond to the community? - Are you engaged in any artist collaborations or community partnerships in the production and presentation of this project?

-Programs Inclusivity
+Program Inclusivity